premkjain/Inter-Process-Communication/README.md

-# Inter-Process-Communication-IPC
-## Peer to many peer file copy program using IPC
+# Peer to many peer file copy program using IPC
 You are supposed to design to use IPCs to copy a file from one peer to many

 using two different IPC mechanisms.
 The first one involves the of domain sock-